usnews/brightspot-cms/docs/documentation/multi-site.md

 ## Creating Templates

-Both editor.com and developer.com will have article template pages, using the same Article object.
+Both **editor.com** and **developer.com** will have article template pages, using the same Article object.
 Start by choosing the **Global Site**.
-Templates can be created within Global, and the ownership specified.
+Templates should be created within Global, and then the ownership site set.

 In the search tool, click into the **Create** drop-down and select Template.
 Name your template and choose a content type as `mainContent`.
 This example uses an existing Article object.

 Add a custom path.
-In the right rail, change the Owner from Global to the site you are creating the template for.
-Do the same for the other site, making sure to create from within Global, and set ownership prior to publishing.
+In the right rail, change the **Owner** from **Global** to the site you are creating the template for.
+Do the same for the other site, making sure to create it from within **Global**, and set ownership prior to publishing.

 ![Adding Homepage Multisite](http://docs.brightspot.s3.amazonaws.com/developer-template.png)

-In the Create New widget on the dashboard, you should now see two options when viewing withinGlobal, and one for each of the sites.
+In the Create New widget on the dashboard, you should now see two options when viewing within Global, and one for each of the sites.

 ## Options